-11.3.4 Renaming and deleting a data file
+11.3.6 Renaming and deleting a data file

 It is not possible, from the user interface, to rename and delete measurement data files.
-For this purpose, use a PC and access the storage drive via USB.
-See section "11.4.1 Saving on PC" on page 83.
+For this purpose, use a PC and access the storage drive via USB (activate File Write USB in SYS-FUNC/USB).
+See section "11.4.1 Saving on PC" on page 96.